contiki-ng/contiki-ng/examples/coap/README.md

-A Quick Introduction to the Erbium (Er) REST Engine
+A Quick Introduction to the Erbium (Er) CoAP Engine
 ===================================================

 EXAMPLE FILES
 -------------

-- coap-example-server.c: A RESTful server example showing how to use the REST layer to develop server-side applications (at the moment only CoAP is implemented for the REST Engine).
+- coap-example-server.c: A CoAP server example showing how to use the CoAP layer to develop server-side applications.
 - coap-example-client.c: A CoAP client that polls the /actuators/toggle resource every 10 seconds and cycles through 4 resources on button press (target address is hard-coded).
 - plugtest-server.c: The server used for draft compliance testing at ETSI IoT CoAP Plugtests.
-Erbium (Er) participated in Paris, France, March 2012 and Sophia-Antipolis, France, November 2012 (configured for minimal-net).
+Erbium (Er) participated in Paris, France, March 2012 and Sophia-Antipolis, France, November 2012 (configured for native).

 PRELIMINARIES
 -------------

-- Make sure rpl-border-router has the same stack and fits into mote memory:
+- Make sure rpl-border-router has the same network stack and fits into mote memory.
-  You can disable RDC in border-router project-conf.h (not really required as BR keeps radio turned on).
-    #define NETSTACK_CONF_RDC     nullrdc_driver
-- Alternatively, you can use the native-border-router together with the slip-radio.
+- Alternatively, you can use the native rpl-border-router together with the slip-radio.
 - For convenience, define the Cooja addresses in /etc/hosts fd00::0212:7401:0001:0101 cooja1
       fd00::0212:7402:0002:0202 cooja2